Not being found kills your credibility, and 47% of employers are less likely to contact you for an interview * if they can't find you online.

 If that recruiter or hiring manager (or networking contact or potential client) can't find you online when they are searching for you, you have a very serious problem -- one that could cost you a job opportunity!

-When employers and recruiters conduct that search, they need to find your professional presence quickly and easily, preferably on the first page of search results on a search for your name (because VERY few people go to page two).
+When employers and recruiters conduct that search, they need to find your professional presence quickly and easily, preferably on the first page of search results on a search for your name (because VERY few people check the second page of search results).

 Employers, recruiters, and networking contacts can help your job search - if they can find YOU.